-A selection of digital scholarship projects developed in collaboration with the Digital Scholarship Group, Library Systems staff, and other members of BC Libraries are described in the project portfolio and in blog posts on the DS website.
+A selection of digital scholarship projects listed below were developed in collaboration with the Digital Scholarship Group, Library Systems staff, and other members of BC Libraries.
+They are also described in the project portfolio and in blog posts on the DS website.

 John La Farge Stained Glass in New England: A Digital Guide.
 Boston College Libraries.
 CC-BY-NC.

 - Technical aspects: Omeka (text, images, metadata), visualizations: Timeline.js, and geolocation plugin.

 - Collaborative project with Dr. Jeff Howe (Art History) to complement John La Farge exhibit at the McMullen Museum.

 Missionary Linguistics in colonial Africa.
 Boston College Libraries.
 CC-BY-NC.

 - Technical aspects: Text encoding (TEI), Ruby on Rails application with HTML5 theme, PostgreSQL database for querying metadata and linguistic taxonomies, Markdown, GitHub, CartoDB.

 - Collaborative project with senior honors student, Doyle Calhoun (Linguistics).